SrijanBadhya/Debsoc/Running the PES Debsoc.md

 This is the single place (besides arguably PESDT) where systems matter the most, because
 1. You have an enormous scaled up load of both people and documentation to handle.
-2. This is the first impression juniors have of the soc which shapes whether they want to continue or not.
+2. This first impression juniors have of the soc shapes whether they want to continue or not.
 A process that isn't smooth can be damaging.

 ---
 ### History